valdiz777/dvcastlayer/README.md

 # dvcastlayer
-Simulation of DV-Cast VANET in omnet++ using SUMO and TRACI
+Simulation of DV-Cast VANET in omnet++ using SUMO and TRACI.